jeany55/MyAccountant/README.md

 ### **See your balance**

-MyAccountant tracks your gold balance across all your characters on your realm and offers several ways to show that information.
-You can turn off unwanted methods in Addon options.
+MyAccountant tracks your gold balance across your Warband and all your characters on your realm and offers several ways to show that information.
+You can turn off unwanted display methods in Addon options.

 #### Faction icon